LLNL/Silo/docs/Chapter2-Section2.md

   Regarding the `DBOPT_EXTENTS` option, an extent tuple is a tuple of the variable's minimum value(s) followed by the variable's maximum value(s).
   If the variable is a single, scalar variable, each extent tuple will be 2 values of the form {min,max}.
 Thus, `DBOPT_EXTENTS_SIZE` will be 2.
-  If the variable consists of nvars subvariables (e. g. the nvars argument in any of DBPutPointvar, DBPutQuadvar, `DBPutUcdvar` is greater than 1), then each extent tuple is 2*nvars values of each subvariable's minimum value followed by each subvariable's maximum value.
+  If the variable consists of nvars subvariables (e.g. the nvars argument in any of DBPutPointvar, DBPutQuadvar, `DBPutUcdvar` is greater than 1), then each extent tuple is 2*nvars values of each subvariable's minimum value followed by each subvariable's maximum value.
   In this case, `DBOPT_EXTENTS_SIZE` will be 2*nvars.

   For example, if we have a multi-var object of a 3D velocity vector on 2 blocks, then `DBOPT_EXTENTS_SIZE` will be 2*3=6 and the `DBOPT_EXTENTS` array will be an array of 2*6 doubles organized as follows...